Editor in chief: Dr Alison Hicks, Assistant Professor, University College London

 Geoff is Senior Lecturer in Information and Communications at Manchester Metropolitan University.
 His previous roles include Lecturer in Information Sciences at Northumbria University, Senior Researcher in the Institute for Applied Creative Thinking (I-ACT) in the Faculty of Arts and Creative Technologies, and Academic Skills Tutor Librarian (Information Services) at Staffordshire University.
 He was SLA Europe Information Professional 2010.
 His paper for the Journal of Documentation won an Emerald Literati Highly Commended Award in 2012.
 Geoff is interested in the ways in which young people make judgements about information, misinformation and fake news, and is working on a number of projects to investigate these through the lenses of information literacy theory and research.

-Prof Annemaree Lloyd, Swedish School of Library and Information Studies, University of Boras, Sweden.
+Prof Annemaree Lloyd, Professor (Chair) Department of Information Studies, University College London

 - Jane Secker, LSE (Vol. 6, No.2 2012 to Vol. 9, No. 1 2015)